-JSON Security: Injection, Deserialization Attacks, and Safe Parsing
+JSON Security: Injection, Deserialization, Safe Parsing

 JSON security: injection attacks, prototype pollution, deserialization vulnerabilities, and safe parsing practices for web applications and APIs.